-Rigid Packaging
+Consumer Packaging

-Our Rigid Packaging business primarily includes the following product groups:
+Our Consumer Packaging segment primarily consists of the following product groups:

 Containers.
 We manufacture a collection of nationally branded container products which range from four ounces to five gallons and are offered in various styles with accompanying lids, bails and handles, some of which we produce, as well as a wide array of decorating options.